-Mad River Alliance is a community driven group working to protect clean local water and the ecological integrity of the Mad River watershed for the benefit of its human and natural communities.
-Mad River Alliance is a 501(c)3 (Humboldt County, California).
+Mad River Alliance is a grassroots community group protecting clean local water and the ecological integrity of the Mad River Watershed for the benefit of its human and natural communities.
+Mad River Alliance is a 501(c)(3) in Humboldt County, California.
+Tax ID: 81-3360776

 The Mad River Watershed is approximately 100 miles long and drains about 500 square miles of coastal hills within Humboldt County.
 Mountain range elevations are from 6,000 feet at the headwaters to 3,000 feet along the western ridge.
 The Mad River flows through, around and over a mélange of Franciscan bedrock geology, composed of an assemblage of radiolarian cherts, greywacke sandstone, limestone, serpentinite, shale, metamorphic and sedimentary rocks that are geologically unstable.